 Another great success with the Eastern Shore Players!
 After Sue attended a set of workshops* with the Players earlier in the year, she developed a new play, The Secretaire.
 Split into four time periods, the story follows the Simmons family after they salvage a desk from the SS Graig in 1940.

-The desk, exists to this day and was donated to Memory Lane Heritage Village last year.
+The desk, exists to this day and afer being donated to Memory Heritage Village last year, it was actually used in the play.

 [*With thanks to both Mary Vingoe, an eminent theatre director and playwright, for leading the workshops, and to NS Communities, Culture & Heritage for their support.]